Lebanese Garlic Sauce (Toum)

 Notes

-Don’t rush the process!
-This is the biggest tip I can give you.
-The key to making toum lies in proper emulsification.
+Don’t rush the process—this is the biggest tip I can give you.
+Proper emulsification is the key to making toum.
 Add oil slowly, starting with one tablespoon, ensuring it blends well with the salted garlic.
-Scrape down the sides for thorough mixing.
-Once creamy, gradually add more oil while alternating with lemon juice for the desired fluffy texture.

 Give your food processor a break if it starts to get warm.
 The heat can cause the sauce to separate.